 If you hear a popping sound or sense a “snapping” in your hip, you might have snapping hip syndrome.
 When muscle tendons become inflamed, typically from overuse, they can click as they rub over the hip socket bone.
 More annoying than painful, snapping hip syndrome is typically harmless, although it can increase the risk for joint damage.

-Snapping hip syndrome often causes no pain, but these symptoms may be experienced with the condition:
+Snapping hip syndrome often doesn’t cause pain, but you might experience these symptoms if you have the condition:

 - Leg muscle weakness